-UNC School of Medicine Asheville campus opened with four students in July 2009 with the support of the UNC School of Medicine, Mission Health, and MAHEC.
-Since then, the Asheville campus has grown to more than 30 Application Phase students per year.
+The Asheville campus started in 2009 with a cohort of four students in collaboration with UNC School of Medicine, Mission Health, and MAHEC.
+Since then, the Asheville campus has grown to more than 30 Application Phase (third year) students per year.

-The Application Phase academic calendar at Asheville is comprised of three blocks with a mix of two types of clinical experiences.
+The Application Phase academic calendar at Asheville comprises three trimesters with a mix of two types of clinical experiences.
 The inpatient experience is 15 weeks and includes surgery, internal medicine, psychiatry, pediatrics, cardiology, and ob/gyn.
-In addition, students complete twenty 5-hour emergency medicine shifts throughout the course of the year.
-The remainder of the weeks are spent in the longitudinal outpatient setting.
+The remainder of the year is spent in the longitudinal outpatient setting.
+In addition, students complete time in emergency medicine throughout the course of the year.

-The fourth-year curriculum reverts to block months.
-Asheville campus students have the same fourth-year requirements as Chapel Hill students.
-All required courses and many electives are available in both Asheville and rural settings.
+The fourth-year curriculum reverts to month-long block rotations.
+Asheville campus students have the same fourth-year requirements as all other UNC SOM students.
+All required courses and many electives are available in both Asheville and surrounding rural areas.

 The Asheville campus is one of four UNC SOM campus programs where students can choose to complete their Application Phase.
 We offer a distinct but comparable experience that prepares students for Individualization Phase and future career endeavors.